AdaCore/spark2014/docs/ug/appendix.rst

 (using that term imprecisely, because we are including the private part of a package as part of its "completion" here) of a SPARK declaration.

+Code where SPARK_Mode is Off shall not enclose code where Spark_Mode is On.
+However, if an instance of a generic unit is enclosed by code where SPARK_Mode is Off and if any SPARK_Mode specifications occur within the generic unit, then the corresponding SPARK_Mode specifications occurring with the instance have no semantic effect.
+[In particular, such an ignored SPARK_Mode specification could not violate the preceding "Off shall not enclose On" rule because the Spark_Mode of the entire instance is Off.]

 SPARK_Mode is an implementation-defined Ada aspect; it is not (strictly speaking) part of the |SPARK| language.
 It is used to notionally transform programs which would otherwise not be in |SPARK| so that they can